psgrover2010/parry-blog/_drafts/innsbruck-austria-a-magic-of-alps.md

 #### The Innsbruck Card

 I would strongly recommend this card for each traveller to Innsbruck.
 This card is worth purchasing even if you are in Innsbruck for 24, 48 or 72 hours.
-You can plan to visit many of the museums, cable car and almost all of the Innsbruck attractions. &nbsp;The best part of Innsbruck card which includes free transportation on buses, trams, and bicycles (first 3 hours), and it even includes a free walking tour.
+You can plan to visit many of the museums, cable car and almost all of the Innsbruck attractions.
+The best part of Innsbruck card which includes free transportation on buses, trams, and bicycles (first 3 hours), and it even includes a free walking tour.

 The Innsbruck card costs 24 hours €43, 48 hours €50 and 72 hours €59.
 Children less than 6 years are free and from 6 to 15 years: 50% discount.